grncdr/streams/Examples.md

 ### "Rendezvous" channels

 Channels are the building blocks for task coordination and data transfer.
-A key characteristic of channels that make them a good fit for task coordination is that they are blocking, not a **thread** blocking, meaning they do not block execution, but rather a logically blocking.
-Blocking is expressed via data structures representing result of an **operation** that task can await to complete before continuing with rest of it's job.
-Since this form of blocking does not actually blocks execution we will refer to as **parking** further on, to avoid confusion.
+A key characteristic of channels that make them a good fit for task coordination is that they are blocking.
+Not **thread** blocking, because they do not block execution, but rather a logically blocking.
+Blocking is expressed via data structures representing result of an **operation**, allowing tasks to await completion of the operation before continuing with rest of it's job.
+Since this form of blocking does not actually block execution we will refer to as **parking** from here on to avoid confusion.

-`OutputPort` defines `put` method that takes arbitrary data and puts it on a channel, returning an instance of `Operation`, which is going to be pending until put is complete. `InputPort` defines `take` method that also returns an instance of `Operation` that is going to be pending until taks is complete.
+`OutputPort` defines a `put` method that takes arbitrary data and puts it on a channel, returning an instance of `Operation`, which will be pending until the channel has accepted the data. `InputPort` defines a `take` method that also returns an instance of `Operation`, which will be pending until some data is available. `put` and `take` operations are matched; if there is a pending `take` operation when `put` is called, the `put` operation can complete immediately, and vice versa.

 ```js
 const { input, output } = new Channel()